maxdobeck/maxdobeck.github.io/_posts/2017-08-11-create-react-app-w-rails-api.md

 ## Why Rails? ##
 [The official Rails doc says it best](http://edgeguides.rubyonrails.org/api_app.html).

 First off I know it and I like it.
 I like Ruby and Rails even though the *magic* can be a little too magical.
 But that feeling means you probably need to stop what you're doing and read some docs/source code.
 If you feel that things happen too automagikally at the command line just remind yourself that it doesn't need to be a `rails generate ...` command.
 You can do all of it by hand.
 You can type out those `mkdir` and `touch` commands all you want.
 And you probably should.
-But for an experiment into Rails 5 --api only mode this was a lot of fun.
+But for an experiment into Rails 5 --api only mode the automagick made testing fast, easy, and pleasant.

-Beyond the familiarity I can safely say that if you're building an API for the 2nd or 3rd time you'll *REALLY* start to feel the deja vu.
+I can safely say that if you're building an API for the 2nd or 3rd time you'll *REALLY* start to feel the deja vu.
 The business logic and names of resources are really the only things that change.
 Beyond that you're always going to be putting up the same old skeleton and pumping life into it just like you did last time.
+So why not use Rails?

 ## What does this look like? ##